larkintuckerllc/aws-architect-associate/1/1.4/README.md

 Volume Gateway – A volume gateway provides cloud-backed storage volumes that you can mount as Internet Small Computer System Interface (iSCSI) devices from your on-premises application servers.

+**note:** A Cloud Guru; AKA.
+Gateway-Stored Volumes

-The gateway supports the following volume configurations:
+The Volume Gateway supports the following volume configurations:

 Cached volumes – You store your data in Amazon Simple Storage Service (Amazon S3) and retain a copy of frequently accessed data subsets locally.

 Stored volumes – If you need low-latency access to your entire dataset, first configure your on-premises gateway to store all your data locally.
 Then asynchronously back up point-in-time snapshots of this data to Amazon S3.

 Tape Gateway – A tape gateway provides cloud-backed virtual tape storage.
 The tape gateway is deployed into your on-premises environment as a VM running on VMware ESXi, KVM, or Microsoft Hyper-V hypervisor.

+**note:** A Cloud Guru, has support for bandwidth throttling; so will not crush a remote office.

 * Amazon Athena: Amazon Athena is an interactive query service that makes it easy to analyze data directly in Amazon Simple Storage Service (Amazon S3) using standard SQL.
 With a few actions in the AWS Management Console, you can point Athena at your data stored in Amazon S3 and begin using standard SQL to run ad-hoc queries and get results in seconds.